python4astronomers/python4astronomers/source/installation/python_install.rst

 There are a number of :ref:`recommended_options` besides Anaconda, and you are encouraged to explore these options and decide what might be right for you.
+This includes the use of system package managers like MacPorts or linux RPM.
-Each of the other options has different features and strengths.
+Each of the other options has different features and strengths, and no single solution works for everybody.

 Install additional packages